Codecademy/docs/content/general/concepts/processor/processor.md

 ---
-Title: 'Processor'
+Title: "Processor"
-Description: 'A processor is the electric circuitry found in computer hardware which is responsible for executing instruction sets derived from programs that have been converted into machine code.'
+Description: "A processor is the electric circuitry found in computer hardware which is responsible for executing instruction sets derived from programs that have been converted into machine code."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Best Practices'
+  - "Best Practices"
-  - 'Memory'
+  - "Memory"
 CatalogContent:
-  - 'paths/code-foundations'
+  - "paths/code-foundations"
-  - 'paths/computer-science'
+  - "paths/computer-science"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 A **processor** is the electric circuitry found in computer hardware which is responsible for executing instruction sets derived from programs that have been converted into machine code.